Less Sex, Fewer Babies: Blame The Internet And Career Priorities

 Like an increasing number of young people in America, Koch is single.

 "When I was in high school, I really liked that show How I Met Your Mother," he says.
 Shows like that, he says, "created this sort of image of what it's like to be in your 20s.
-You know, you're hanging out in bars and you're just sort of meeting people in these strange ways."
+You know, you're hanging out in bars, and you're just sort of meeting people in these strange ways."

 But, Koch says, everything about online dating today feels incredibly less straightforward than a sitcom.

-Many young men and women across the country have been having less sex than previous generations.
+Many young men and women across the country have been having less sex than those in previous generations.
 Almost a quarter of adults under 30 didn't have sex in the last year — a record high, according to the 2018 General Social Survey from NORC at the University of Chicago.

-There are reasons besides just online dating, but experts and journalists have declared America is in the middle of a "sex drought" or "sex recession."
+There are reasons besides just online dating, but experts and journalists have declared that America is in the middle of a "sex drought" or "sex recession."

 Part of the explanation is the challenges of online dating.
-Part of it is people spending more time alone on the Internet.
+Part of it is that people are spending more time alone on the Internet.
 Part of it is about young men and women waiting longer to find life partners or to cohabitate as they prioritize getting their careers and finances in order.

 Loading...

 But, whatever the reason, it's leading to less sex and fewer births.
-The birthrate dropped 2 percent between 2017 and 2018 — and the number of births slid to a 32-year low.
+The birthrate dropped 2% between 2017 and 2018 — and the number of births slid to a 32-year low.

 Koch says he expected to at least know who his wife would be by this time in his life, even if he didn't think he'd get married for a few years.
 But he says the difficulty of online dating has slowed down his timeline for marriage — and for having babies.